If something happens by a Twist of Fate, it happens by chance and it is strange, interesting, or unfortunate in some way.

 A woman’s Breast Density can only be determined by mammography.

 Interval Cancers are breast cancers that are discovered in the period between regular screening mammograms—Interval Cancers—are more likely to have features associated with aggressive behavior and a poorer prognosis than cancers found via screening mammograms.
-They are more likely to be late stage large tumors with nodal spread.
+They are more likely to be late stage large tumors with nodal activity.